vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </pre>
 The exact search takes approximately 51ms, performing 95,666 distance calculations.
 A total of about 120 documents were exposed to the first-phase ranking during the search as can be seen from `totalCount`.
-Vespa's brute force nearest neighbor search uses chunked distance calculations, splitting the vector into chunks - this way Vespa does not need to fully evaluate all distance calculations using the complete representation.
+Vespa's exact nearest neighbor search uses chunked vector distance calculations, splitting the vectors into chunks, the chunked distance calculates reduces the computational complexity.
+Onl

 It is possible to reduce search latency of the exact search by throwing more CPU resources at it.
 Changing the rank-profile used with the search to `closeness-t4` makes Vespa use four threads: